 Cost Of Living

-The cost of living for expatriates in In Charlotte NC, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Charlotte NC as at 1 April 2016 is low in comparison to other places in the world.
-1) Alcohol (where available) & Tobacco: Low 2) Clothing: Very Low 3) Communication: High 4) Education: Very High 5) Furniture & Appliances: Low 6) Groceries: Average 7) Healthcare: Very High - Rather get your healthcare from Amazon 8) Household Accommodation: Low 9) Miscellaneous: Very Low 10) Personal Care: Average 11) Recreation & Culture: Low 12) Restaurants Meals Out and Hotels: Average 13) Transport: Average Charlotte NC is for example -45.8% cheaper than George Town for groceries, -18.6% cheaper for household costs than Bangui, and -16.4% cheaper for transport costs than N'Djamena.
+The cost of living for expatriates / professional migrants in In Charlotte NC, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Charlotte NC as at 1 July 2016 is low in comparison to other places in the world.
+1) Alcohol (where available) & Tobacco: Low 2) Clothing: Very Low 3) Communication: High 4) Education: Very High 5) Furniture & Appliances: Very Low 6) Groceries: Average 7) Healthcare: Very High 8) Household Accommodation: Low 9) Miscellaneous: Very Low 10) Personal Care: Average 11) Recreation & Culture: Low 12) Restaurants Meals Out and Hotels: Average 13) Transport: Average Charlotte NC is for example -45.9% cheaper than George Town for groceries, -21.6% cheaper for household costs than Bangui, and -23.7% cheaper for transport costs than N'Djamena.
 The hardship premium for Charlotte NC for an expat from Sofia, is for example -20%, i.e. host location (Charlotte NC) premium of 10% minus home (Sofia) location premium of 30%.
 Charlotte NC is ranked as a minimal hardship location.
-Want to know more about cost of living, hardship or expat pay in Charlotte NC?
+Want to know more about cost of living, hardship (quality of living) or expat salary in Charlotte NC?
 Register subscribe to your home location and Charlotte NC and run your personalised reports.